 Connect them with the company culture

-In order to effectively set and manage employee expectations in the workplace, you must help the employee understand what part they play in the organisation as a whole.
+In order to effectively set and manage employee expectations in the workplace, you must help the employee comprehend and appreciate how they contribute to the organisation as a whole.

 Help them become better